What model companionship can say about the Continuum problem: On maximality and justification

 \end{itemize}

 Now, \emph{what form of maximality is displayed by the notion of model companionship?} Can it be compared to any of the above forms of set-theoretical maximality?

 A first step toward answering the above questions consists in analyzing whether the maximality provided by models companions concerns primarily the underlying ontology (thus suggesting a form of maximization of objects), or the class of sentences that are considered valid (as it seems the case when considering generic absoluteness principles or modal principles of forcing).
-In other words, does the maximality provided by models companions concerns primarily the ontology of set theory or its syntax?
+In other words, does the maximality provided by model companions concerns primarily the ontology of sets, or the family of set-theoretic truths?
 This question does not have a clear-cut answer.
 As a matter of fact, we believe that model companionship results for set theory display a multifaceted character related to both forms of maximality.